Generalized Euler-Maclaurin formula and Signatures: Introduction

-for any fixed sequence $x=(x_0\,, \ldots x_N)$.
-In this formula, the sawtooth signature serves to interpolate the continuous signatures and iterated sums in equation\eqref{eq:discrete_signature}.
-In the finite dimensional setting, i.e. $V=\mathbb{R}^d$ we show in Theorem \ref{last_thm} that the identity \eqref{eq:discrete_signature} provides an alternative way to compute the signature of the linear interpolation of the values of a time series $x\colon [[0,N]]\to \mathbb{R}^d$ in term of the iterated sum signature, see \cite{Tapia20, bellingeri2023discrete}.
-This equality is well-known in the literature, see \cite[Theorem 5.3.]{Tapia20} and \cite[Corollary 5.3.]{Amendola2019}.
+In this formula, the sawtooth signature serves to interpolate the continuous and discrete signatures with the latter as in equation \eqref{eq:discrete_signature}.
+In the finite dimensional setting, i.e. when $V=\mathbb{R}^d$ we show in Theorem \ref{last_thm} that the identity \eqref{eq:discrete_signature} provides an alternative way to compute the signature of the linear interpolation of the values of a time series in term of the \emph{iterated sum signature}, see \cite{Tapia20, bellingeri2023discrete}.
+This equality is well-known in the literature, see \cite[Theorem 5.3]{Tapia20} and \cite[Corollary 5.3]{Amendola2019}.